In today’s post: Find a free kindergarten readiness checklist you can use to determine if your child is ready to start school.

 - identify colors in an 8-ct crayon pack

-- recognize her first name
+- recognizes her own name

 - write her first name